MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/2-hyper-v.md

 To start your journey across Azure Stack HCI technologies, you will start with its core compute virtualization functionality provided by Hyper-V. Hyper-V is the Microsoft's implementation of hypervisor.
 Its role is to leverage the resources of a single *host* computer by dividing them across to multiple virtual machines (VMs) running on the same physical hardware.
 Hyper-V provides an isolated space for each VM to run its own operating system (OS) that's independent of the host's OS and other VMs.

 > [!NOTE]
-> Hyper-V is available as a server role for Windows Server, as a feature in 64-bit versions of Windows client OS, and as standalone product called *Microsoft Hyper-V Server*.
-Each Hyper-V version includes similar features, and this module focuses on the Hyper-V server role for Windows Server. <!--- Should Windows Server be replaced with Azure Stack HCI (As Azure Stack HCI is now different/separate OS)?
-Should Azure Stack HCI be mentioned also in the first sentence (together with Windows Server)? --->
+> Hyper-V is available as a server role for Windows Server and Azure Stack HCI, as a feature in 64-bit versions of Windows client OS, and as standalone product called *Microsoft Hyper-V Server*.
+Each Hyper-V version includes similar features, and this module focuses on the Hyper-V server role for Windows Server.

 ## What is Hyper-V?